-NOTE 1 Where training facilities are not equipped to accommodate trainees with special needs, alternative arrangements shall be made for training and assessment to take place at the nearest Education Assessment and Resource Centres (EARCs).

-NOTE 2 EARC shall ensure that it employs assessment accommodation to eliminate or reduce assessment bias for candidates with special needs.
-An accommodation is a procedure or practice, which permits candidates with special needs to have an equitable access to instruction / training and assessment.
+- i.
+Makes special arrangements to cater for training and assessment needs of special needs trainees; - ii.
+Where training facilities are not equipped to accommodate trainees with special needs, alternative arrangements shall be made for training and assessment to take place at the nearest Approved Training Centre with suitable facilities; see Appendix D for recommended facilities. - iii.
+Each Approved Training Centre shall ensure that it employs assessment accommodations to eliminate or reduce assessment bias for candidates with special needs; - iv.
+An accommodation is simply a procedure or practice, which permits candidates with special needs to have an equitable access to instruction / training and assessment.
 An accommodation shall not fundamentally lower the quality of the assessment or alter the skills or knowledge being assessed.

-8 Educational, Cultural and Social Economic Background of the People
+8.0 Educational, Cultural and Social Economic Background of the People

-Programme development needs shall consider national and local culture, social and economic particularities.
+Programme development needs to consider national and local culture, social and economic particularities.